|

 There is a nightmarish, “frozen” quality to this scenario.
 Nuclear deterrence makes it very difficult to actually win a large conflict.
 Conflicts, and even more the root causes of conflic, can continue to fester for long periods.

-Heidi and I saw Gerhard Richter’s “Abstract Paintings” at the Marion Goodman Gallery today.
+Kristina and I saw Gerhard Richter’s “Abstract Paintings” at the Marion Goodman Gallery today.
 The paintings grasped me, and the room tilted this way or that depending on which painting held me in its gaze.
 Some of them — many of them — are quite colorful and beautiful.
 On the whole, the room had as much or more bodily impact than any other room of paintings I have entered, which is saying a lot since I have been going to galleries and museums since I was a child going with my parents, both of whom painted.
 My mother indeed was a fine artist herself, and both of her parents.

 When I got home I turned to Richter’s own anthology of writings, The Daily Practice of Painting.
 I found that Richter accepted from an interviewer the appellation Informel, a term coined to denote informal process, especially in abstract painting.